EC-DIGIT-CSIRC/ec_digit_saf_ta/README.md

 It extracts the `case_id` from the path for the source types: `digit:saf:parseddata:json` and `digit:saf:logs:json`.
 So that you can correlate the information with `digit:saf:cases:json` either by using the `case_id` field or `host` field.
 Be aware that, due to `digit:saf:cases:json` source type comes from a scripted input the `host` field may also contain the hostname of the computer where the script executed.

 The scripted input attempts to be smart so that it keeps track of the already processed `case_id` by keeping a cache.
-If you encounter problems while ingesting cases, you may want to (1) take a look to the `splunkd.log` file an search for `read_cases` message and, (2) (selectively) delete the cache (entries) that you will find in the `local` folder.
+If you encounter problems while ingesting cases, you may want to (1) take a look to the dedicated log file `ec_digit_saf_ta_read_cases.log` and, (2) (selectively) delete the cache (entries) that you will find in the `local` folder.

 ## Installation Instructions